Clinical Medicine

 CLMDG 1631: Introduction to Imaging

-The course will be partially administered through Canvas.
-This will allow the students to become familiar with some of the electronic radiology resources.
-While this course will be completed by the end of spring quarter, it is truly a springboard into radiological learning to take place during the clinical years.
-The students will continue to have access to the electronic resources introduced throughout the third and fourth years.
-While the online content will not contain any grading system, the students are encouraged to take advantage of this resource.
-This resource will contain further learning material for the objectives covered during Introduction to Imaging as well as links to other useful radiology sites.
+The course is partially administered via Canvas, allowing students to become familiar with various electronic radiology resources.
+While this course concludes at the end of the spring quarter, it serves as a crucial springboard for ongoing radiological learning throughout the clinical years.
+Students retain access to these electronic resources during their third and fourth years.
+Although the online content is ungraded, students are strongly encouraged to utilize this resource, which includes supplemental materials aligned with course objectives and links to other useful radiology sites.

 CLMDG 1661: Interprofessional Collaboration Experience I